pm-pl/EssentialsXBE/README.md

 ## Under Development

-This plugin is still under very heavy development, if you want to experiment with this, please use this source code along with [DevTools](https://poggit.pmmp.io/p/DevTools) so that this plugin can properly run as Poggit PHAR compiler currently breaks the plugin.
+This plugin is still under very heavy development, if you want to experiment with this, please use this source code along with [DevTools](https://poggit.pmmp.io/p/DevTools) so that this plugin can properly run, as Poggit PHAR compiler currently breaks the plugin.

 ## Features